 As you may know, during the referendum I was a supporter of the Remain campaign.
 However, the British people voted in a free and fair referendum to leave the EU.
 The Government therefore has a duty to deliver the referendum result and I am fully committed to this.
 I am aware that there have been calls from some of my colleagues for this not to be the case, but I believe that we require a fully united front if we are to secure the best possible future for the UK.

-This secures the rights of the 3 million EU citizens living in the UK under our own law, one of the Government’s key targets from the start of the withdrawal process, with a reciprocal deal in place for British citizens living in the EU.
-Crucially, this aspect of the agreement ensures that the UK is in control of its own laws, with any cooperation with the European Court of Justice on a voluntary basis for a maximum of 8 years.
+This secured the rights of the 3 million EU citizens living in the UK under our own law, with a reciprocal deal in place for British citizens living in the EU.

 As part of the UK’s obligations to the EU, we have also agreed upon a fair financial settlement which honours these obligations and represents a good deal for taxpayers.
-This is money that would otherwise have been paid as a member of the EU in the years to come and, as we pay this figure, we can also now invest significant sums of money in the country’s priorities.
 However, this is not binding and we will not pay this settlement if the rest of the negotiations are not beneficial.

-Since the 2nd March, the Secretary of State for Exiting the European Union David Davis has agreed on a transitional period that will last from the 29th March 2019 to 31st December 2020.
+Since December, we have also agreed upon a transitional period that will last from the 29th March 2019 to 31st December 2020.
 This will allow the UK to negotiate, sign and ratify its own trade deals with other countries.
 The UK will continue to abide by common laws until the end of the transition period, providing businesses and citizens with certainty and stability.
-Part of this means that the UK will remain a part of the Common Fisheries policy, operating on the same basis as we do now.
+Part of this means that the UK will remain a part of the Common Fisheries and Common Agricultural policies, operating on the same basis as we do now.